Quick Start

 </script>Authentication

-1. Create a JWT Secret
+1. From Ensemble - Create a JWT Secret

 In the Ensemble console, navigate to Settings → JWT Secrets and click Create Secret.
 Copy the generated secret—it will only be shown once.